-Provision of local information to persons going on assignment outside Japan and development of multicultural management skills

-Casio systematically provides grade-based training to persons going on assignment outside Japan according to their mission at the location of assignment.

-In fiscal 2014, it added Executive Training for top management, Site Management Skills Training for senior management, and Multicultural Management Skills Training and Assignment Location Situation for all persons going on assignment outside Japan.
+Provision of local information to persons going on assignment outside Japan and development of multicultural management skills Casio systematically provides grade-based training to persons going on assignment outside Japan according to their mission at the location of assignment.
+In fiscal 2014, it added Training for Presidents outside Japan for top management, Site Management Skills Training for senior management, and Multicultural Management Skills Training and Assignment Location Situation for all persons going on assignment outside Japan.
+Additionally, in 2014 Casio stepped up safety measures, the provision of educational information for accompanying children, and other efforts to strengthen on-location living support.
 Training system before assignment outside Japan

 In the Multicultural Management Skills Training, members of completely different ages and assignment locations engaged in heated debate, revealing their enthusiasm for going on assignment outside Japan.

-Opinions of persons who took the Multicultural Management Skills Training

-Improvement of global business skills in candidates for assignments outside Japan (registered candidates)

-Casio is registering candidates for assignments outside Japan more systematically than ever before and will put into effect systematic education, including global aptitude checks and acquisition of necessary skills, with a view to sending candidates on assignments a few years later.
+The educational content was made more practical by engaging participants in discussions of issues that seem likely to actually occur and by learning the specific stories of the instructors' experiences.
+Training for Presidents outside Japan provided education to candidates for positions as future presidents of companies outside Japan.
+The training was held twice in 2014 for six persons.
+Nearly all the participants were extremely satisfied with the training, which included systematic lectures covering not only management but also the roles of presidents outside Japan and the thinking of business managers as well as case studies based on real-life examples.
+Casio will continue to enhance the education it provides to persons who will be appointed as presidents to raise their awareness as business managers and convey the importance of management.
+Improvement of global business skills in candidates for assignments outside Japan (registered candidates) Casio is registering candidates for assignments outside Japan more systematically than ever before and will put into effect systematic education, including global aptitude checks and acquisition of necessary skills, with a view to sending candidates on assignments a few years later.

-Encouraging all employees working in Japan to adopt a global mindset

-Casio encourages a global mindset, so that employees working in Japan, in addition to those working at assignments outside Japan, will conduct business with global standards in mind.
+Encouraging all employees working in Japan to adopt a global mindset Casio holds seminars to help employees working in Japan to become more comfortable communicating in English with non-Japanese people.
+The goal is for all employees, whether in Japan or outside Japan, to conduct business with global standards in mind.
+Global career path In order to continuously develop global human resources, it is not enough to use a direct approach from the human resources department to employees; people who can develop global human resources must be developed and promoted as managers so that employees can grow through their work in the field.
+Accordingly, Casio has developed its conventional career path into a global career path.
+So that employees in addition to those involved in sales outside Japan will have even a broader perspective, the company has enhanced personnel placement to give employees wide-ranging experience before they become section chiefs, department managers, and division managers.
+This approach will be used in future human resources development and placement planning.
+Example: Company intranet C's ★ CAFÉ Global career path (sales)